Jay4242/llm-guess_llama/README.md

 Enter a theme for the game (or leave blank for a random theme): Capybara Using theme: Capybara
 Character features:
-- Wearing sunglasses
+- Wearing Sunglasses
-- Has a flower on head
+- Has a Flower Behind Ear
-- Large front teeth
+- Wet Fur
-- Wet fur
+- Missing a Tooth
-- Eating a carrot
+- Wearing a Bandana
-- Has a shell on back
+- Long Whiskers
-- Missing a toe
+- Has a Small Scar
-- Wearing a bandana
+- Eating a Fruit

 Character Traits:
-Character 1: Missing a toe, Wet fur
+Character 1: Eating a Fruit, Wearing a Bandana Character 2: Has a Flower Behind Ear, Wearing a Bandana, Long Whiskers Character 3: Wearing a Bandana, Eating a Fruit, Missing a Tooth Character 4: Long Whiskers, Has a Flower Behind Ear Character 5: Wearing a Bandana, Missing a Tooth, Has a Small Scar Character 6: Wearing a Bandana, Wearing Sunglasses Character 7: Missing a Tooth, Long Whiskers, Wet Fur Character 8: Has a Small Scar, Missing a Tooth Character 9: Has a Small Scar, Wet Fur
-Character 2: Has a shell on back, Has a flower on head Character 3: Missing a toe, Eating a carrot
+Character 10: Wearing a Bandana, Has a Small Scar Character 11: Has a Flower Behind Ear, Long Whiskers, Wearing a Bandana Character 12: Wearing a Bandana, Missing a Tooth, Eating a Fruit Character 13: Wearing a Bandana, Wearing Sunglasses Character 14: Missing a Tooth, Long Whiskers
-Character 4: Missing a toe, Wet fur
+Character 15: Has a Flower Behind Ear, Missing a Tooth Character 16: Has a Small Scar, Wearing a Bandana, Has a Flower Behind Ear Character 17: Wearing Sunglasses, Long Whiskers Character 18: Wearing a Bandana, Has a Small Scar Character 19: Has a Flower Behind Ear, Long Whiskers Character 20: Has a Small Scar, Has a Flower Behind Ear, Wearing Sunglasses Character 21: Missing a Tooth, Wet Fur
-Character 5: Wearing a bandana, Has a flower on head Character 6: Large front teeth, Has a shell on back, Wet fur Character 7: Wet fur, Has a flower on head, Large front teeth Character 8: Eating a carrot, Wearing sunglasses Character 9: Wet fur, Large front teeth, Missing a toe Character 10: Large front teeth, Wearing sunglasses Character 11: Missing a toe, Large front teeth, Eating a carrot Character 12: Wearing sunglasses, Has a flower on head, Has a shell on back Character 13: Has a shell on back, Wet fur, Large front teeth Character 14: Has a flower on head, Wearing a bandana Character 15: Wearing sunglasses, Large front teeth Character 16: Wearing sunglasses, Eating a carrot, Wearing a bandana Character 17: Wet fur, Wearing sunglasses
+Character 22: Wearing a Bandana, Has a Flower Behind Ear Character 23: Has a Small Scar, Long Whiskers, Missing a Tooth Character 24: Wearing a Bandana, Wearing Sunglasses, Long Whiskers

-Character 18: Eating a carrot, Has a flower on head Character 19: Missing a toe, Wet fur
+You are character number 21
-Character 20: Wearing a bandana, Eating a carrot, Large front teeth Character 21: Eating a carrot, Wearing sunglasses, Wet fur Character 22: Wearing a bandana, Missing a toe, Has a flower on head Character 23: Missing a toe, Has a flower on head Character 24: Eating a carrot, Wet fur
+LLM asks: Is the character wearing sunglasses?

-You are character number 16
+Is this true for your character? (yes/no): no
-LLM asks: Does the character have a shell on their back?
+LLM suggests eliminating characters: 6, 13, 17, 20, 24
 ```

 ## Flowchart